Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Did you know that hydration is one of the most important steps to lose belly fat?
 Neither did I for a long time, but it revolutionized how I lost weight after I had my baby.

 When you have cravings, dehydration is often the culprit behind them.
 Your body gets confused and triggers feelings of hunger instead of thirst.
-So, you reach for food rather than water, and then, you consume more calories.
+So, you reach for food rather than water and consume more calories.

 Ideally, you’ll drink 8-10 8-ounce glasses of water each day.
-Using a marked water bottle makes it easier to measure and track how much water you’ve drunk throughout the day.
+Using a marked water bottle makes it easier to measure and track how much water you’ve consumed throughout the day.

 Cut Out Sugar Drinks

 However, an average bottle of soda can have up to 180 calories.
 So, remove those drinks from your diet.
-I have a glass of hot tea in the morning after I wake up and a cup before I go to bed.
+I have a glass of hot tea in the morning after waking up and a cup before bed.
 Reduce how much sugar you use, if any, if those cups.

 Get As Much Sleep As You Can